ozyurtf/cpu-scheduler/README.md

 When the IO operation of the process is finished and it becomes ready to be executed, its dynamic priority is reset to the static priority as well.

-**It is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks.**
+IO bound tasks often involve user interactions.
+To prevent the users to experience delays, **it is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks**

 ## Lottery Scheduling